 What Is it Good For?

 CBD oil has been shown to provide benefits to those suffering from many different ailments.
 It has been shown to aid in the treatment of stress, anxiety, depression, pain, inflammation, and has even shown to be of benefit in the treatment of disorders like epilepsy or Tourette’s Syndrome.
-It has been shown to have a positive impact on those undergoing the treatment of schizophrenia and certain types of cancers, and there are many more suspected benefits that are currently being studied.
+It has been shown to have a positive impact on those undergoing the treatment of schizophrenia and certain types of pains, and there are many more suspected benefits that are currently being studied.
 It is a natural source of essential fatty acids, Omega 3 oils, and certain vitamins that are critical for proper cell function, and can be used as a topical oil to promote good skin health by reducing acne and the bacteria that causes acne, and by restoring the skin’s natural elasticity.